 When people have visions of emergency cases, they may think of horrific wounds, CPR, and emergency surgical procedures.
 But in reality, the vast majority of my patients in the emergency room are there for vomiting and diarrhea.
-The list of potential causes for GI symptoms is long—pancreatitis, parasites, indigestion from eating something new, and many other things.
+The list of potential causes for GI symptoms is long—pancreatitis, parasites, intestinal blockage, indigestion from eating something new, and many other things.
 Many times finding the cause is pretty straightforward.
-But, there are always cases like Annie’s that remind us vets to stay on our toes.
+But, there are always cases like my patient’s that remind us vets to stay on our toes.

 On her exam, you could tell Annie did not feel well.
 She was very quiet and just wanted to lay on the ground.
 Her gums were tacky (sticky) and when I tented her skin, it stayed where I left it instead of snapping back into place.
 This meant she was severely dehydrated.
 Her belly was tense and uncomfortable on palpation.
 That wasn’t surprising given her history of vomiting and diarrhea.